 The information in Section 2.7 contains basic Synchronized Reserve Cost information relevant for all unit types.
 The following additional information only pertains to batteries and flywheels if applicable.

-The cost to provide synchronous reserves from battery or flywheel resources shall be capped at the expected value of the penalty for failing to provide Synchronized Reserve, where such expected value shall be posted on Markets and Operations > Ancillary Services > Synchronized Reserve page.
-The expected value of the penalty is calculated using the equation below: equal to the margin up of \$7.50 per MWh of reserves offered plus the maintenance adder
+The cost to provide synchronous reserves from battery or flywheel resources shall be equal to the margin up of \$7.50 per MWh of reserves offered plus the maintenance adder